corbindye1-eng/macro-life-expectancy-regression/README.md

 ## Methodology: Semi-Standardized Regression
 To ensure both mathematical rigor and business interpretability, this model employs a **semi-standardized approach**:
-* **Independent Variables (Features):** Standardized (Z-scored) to eliminate scale discrepancies (e.g., comparing raw GDP to years of schooling).
-This allows for definitive ranking of variable importance.
+* **Independent Variables:** Standardized (Z-scored) to eliminate scale differences (e.g., comparing raw GDP to years of schooling).
+This allows us to rank variables on the same scale.
-* **Dependent Variable (Target):** Left unstandardized (raw years) to ensure coefficients remain highly interpretable for business stakeholders (e.g., A 1-standard-deviation improvement in schooling yields X real-world years of life).
+* **Dependent Variable:** Left unstandardized (raw years) to ensure coefficients remain interpretable (e.g., A 1-standard-deviation improvement in schooling yields X real-world years of life).

 ## Repository Structure
 ```text